sukrijakararic/Milkshake-Generator/README.md

-# The ultimate milkshake generator! git #
+# The ultimate milkshake generator! #

 This project takes a couple ingredients from a cetrain set of arrays by random and builds you an amazing milkshake